-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires a lesse to recognize a lease liability and a right-of-use asset for all leases with lease terms of more than 12 months.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires a lessee to recognize a lease liability and a right-of-use asset for all leases with lease terms of more than 12 months.
 This guidance is effective for annual reporting periods beginning after December 15, 2018, including interim periods within those years, and early adoption is permitted.
 The ASU originally required companies to adopt this guidance using a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
 In January 2018, the FASB issued ASU 2018-01, Leases: Land Easement Practical Expedient for Transition to Topic 842, which facilitates the implementation of ASU 2016-02.
 ASU 2018-01 gives entities the option to apply ASU 2016-02 as of the effective date, rather than as of the beginning of the earliest period presented.
 Consequently, an entity's reporting for the comparative periods presented in the financial statements when it adopts the new leases standard will continue to be in accordance with current GAAP (ASC Topic 840) if the optional transition method is elected.
-The effective date of the transition requirements for the amendment is the same as the effective date and transition requirements in ASU 2016-02
+The effective date of the transition requirements for the amendment is the same as the effective date and transition requirements in ASU 2016-02.

 The Company adopted this standard effective January 1, 2019 using the optional transition method, and chose to apply the new standard as of the effective date.
-Consequently, all of the Company's operating lease commitments were recognized as lease liabilities, with corresponding right-of-use assets, based on the present value of the remaining minimum rental payments under current leasing standards for existing operating leases.
-Upon adoption of the standard, the Company preliminarily expects to record a right-of-use asset and lease liability of approximately \$12.0 million on its Consolidated Balance Sheets.
+Consequently, all of the Company's operating lease commitments were recognized as lease liabilities, with corresponding right-of-use assets, based on the present value of the remaining minimum rental payments.
 The Company has elected the standard's package of practical expedients on adoption requiring no reassessment of whether any expired or existing agreements contain a lease, the classification of any expired or existing lease agreements, or initial direct costs for any existing leases.
-The majority of the Company's leases are facility and equipment leases and are classified as operating leases under current lease guidance.